MaximeBoulat/AAI501-TeamProject/FinalProject/FinalProject.md

 To quantify this phenomenon, we grouped training samples by sensor value patterns, and counted the percentage of unique patterns which had conflicting action labels with and without goal direction.
 We found that 31.7% of the patterns had conflicts without goal direction whereas only 8.8% had conflicts with goal direction.

-To help visualize the problem further, we performed a full fledged feature uniqueness analysis:
+To help visualize the problem further, we performed a full-fledged feature uniqueness analysis:

 without goal direction: